 Poster prices vary greatly depending on the artist, subject matter, condition and rarity.
 Advertising posters from the 1960s make a great entry point into collecting as the designs are bright, bold and quirky.
 Cinema posters represent a good investment and it is best to stick to Oscar winners and cult classics.
 Certain original poster subjects have been steadily appreciating over the last few years – skiing, for example, especially those promoting the most popular resorts in Switzerland and France; cult films, James Bond and early movie classics have also been on the rise recently.
 To find out more, please follow this link to Collecting Original Vintage Posters.

 For those looking to start a collection or to acquire a single visual statement for a bare wall, we can provide advice and consultations.
 We also conduct searches on request for that special poster you always wanted but haven’t yet been able to find.
 Posters make an ideal personal present as they can strike a more intimate note with an individual hobby, time period, travel or subject of a person’s work and other interests.
 Given the wide variety of subjects covered by original vintage poster art, it is always possible to choose an ideal gift to match a special occasion or event.
-Please contact us.
+For more information and advice, please visit our information pages and contact us.